-The information display industry, Wi-Fi industry and the optical communications industry have been characterized by rapidly changing technology, accelerated product obsolescence and continuously evolving industry standards.
-Our success will depend upon our ability to further develop the scanned beam and the polymer materials technologies and to cost effectively introduce new products and features in a timely manner to meet evolving customer requirements and compete with competitors' product advances.
+The information display industry has been characterized by rapidly changing technology, accelerated product obsolescence and continuously evolving industry standards.
+Our success will depend upon our ability to further develop the scanned beam technology and to cost effectively introduce new products and features in a timely manner to meet evolving customer requirements and compete with competitors' product advances.

 We may not succeed in these efforts because of:

-- · delays in product development, - · lack of market acceptance for our products, or - lack of funds to invest in product development and marketing.
+- · delays in product development, - lack of market acceptance for our products, or lack of funds to invest in product development and marketing.